-Each participant's account is credited with the participant's salary reduction contributions, rollover contributions, catch-up contributions and an allocation of the Plan earnings/losses (net of administrative expenses), based on the participant's selected investment options.
+Each participant's account is credited with the participant's salary reduction contributions, rollover contributions, catch-up contributions and an allocation of the Plan earnings (net of administrative expenses).
+Allocations are based on the participant's eligible compensation account balances, as defined in the Plan.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.